guillermoferreira/n5now_code_challenge/README.md

 ## Considerations

+### Elasticserch issues

 I was not able to get work ElasticSearch from the app but I could do it from Kibana.
 It is because I couldn't set the correct configuration for authenticating the app in SSL mode by using the credentials and/or the fingerprint.
 However, all the logic and configuration was implemented.

+### Information logs handle

+I decided to implement a middleware to handle the logs for each request and response.
+Please, check the class RequestLoggingMiddleware out in the Middleware folder from the UserPermissionsAdmin project.